 The Needham Question

-At the start of the nineteenth century China was the leading civilization on Earth and seemed set to remain as such.
+At the start of the nineteenth century China was the leading civilization on Earth and seemed set to continue in this role.
 China had the largest population, an advanced system of administration, the largest trade and the greatest wealth.
 Angus Maddison has estimated that China in 1820 represented one third of the whole world economy.
 China had used her great inventions of paper, printing, the compass and gunpowder to great effect.
 No nation could seriously rival China’s armed services or navy.
 And yet, somehow Europe quickly caught up and overtook China in only a hundred years.
 The question as to why China did not remain pre-eminent is called the ‘Needham question’.

-Joseph Needham (1900-95) was the foremost scholar of China in the West.
-He had started his research work at Cambridge University as a biochemist but after he became entranced by a young Chinese laboratory assistant his great intellect turned to China and for the last fifty years of his long life he sought to create a systematic study of Chinese science and civilization.
-After World War 2 he began working under a United Nation initiative in China; he had access to books that had not been previously studied by Europeans.
+Joseph Needham ➚ (1900-95) was the foremost scholar of China in the west.
+He had started his research work at Cambridge University, UK as a biochemist but after he became entranced by a young Chinese laboratory assistant his great intellect turned to China and for the last fifty years of his long life he sought to create a systematic study of Chinese science and civilization.
+After World War 2 he began working under a United Nation initiative in China; he had access to many books that had not been previously studied by Europeans.
 He met and conversed with many Chinese scholars about the development of science and technology.
-Needham jotted down his famous question in 1942 ‘Science in general in China - Why did not develop?’
+It was during this time that Needham jotted down his famous question in 1942 ‘Science in general in China - Why did not develop?’

 Many have proposed answers to the Needham question and I summarize their analysis here.
 With China now poised to take center stage as the top nation there is a view that the period 1840-1980 should be considered as no more than a temporary blip rather than terminal decline.
 The question has wider implications than just China, as the same fate could befall us all in the future.

 In the mid 15th century China seemed to believe it had all the science it needed - everything of use was adequately explained by the theories of five elements, yin-yang and the Yi Jing (I Ching).
 When the Jesuits arrived at Beijing in 1601, they saw an enlightened, prosperous country that they judged to be superior to Europe in almost every way.
 The only area where Europeans seemed to have the upper hand was mathematics and, derived from that, astronomy.
-When MacCartney visited China in 1793 with gifts that failed to impress, the European perception was that little had changed in China at the macro level since Marco Polo’s visit (1275-92).
-So by 1920 Westerners were able to make the claim with some justification that China had ‘no science’ and it was true that China did not have the grounding in pure science that was so crucial to Western technological development.
+When MacCartney visited China in 1793 with technological gadgets that failed to impress, the European perception was that little had changed in China at the macro level since Marco Polo’s visit in1275-92.
+So by 1920 Westerners were able to make the claim with some justification that China had ‘no science’ and it was true that China did not have the grounding in pure science that had been so crucial to western technological development.

-Here are some of the factors that scholars have been proposed as answers to the Needham question:
+Here are some of the suggestions that scholars have proposed to answer the Needham question:

 1. Competing states